pubky/pkarr/design/resolvers.md

 ## Behavior

-Once a resolver receieve a `get` request for a mutable value, it checks its big cache of Signed Pkarr packets.
+Once a resolver receive a `get` request for a mutable value, it checks its big cache of Signed Pkarr packets.

 On cache hit, the resolver returns the packet encoded as defined in [Bep_0044](https://www.bittorrent.org/beps/bep_0044.html).